intfoundation/intchain/README.md

 ```

 #### Note
-Then, if your vote is in the top 100 validators (the max validator size will increase to 100), you will be the validator in the next epoch and you should restart your own node
+If there are no errors, then your node is now a validator in the next epoch (depending on whether your delegation amount is in the top 100 validators)(the max validator size will increase to 100) or candidate.

 ## Resources